 We need to look at a few things here to get the context.
 In all synagogues in the second Temple days back then (and some even today), there was a seat at the front of the synagogue that was called the "Moses Seat" (Deut.
 18:15-18, John 5:45).
 Moses was a great prophet of course, but Yahveh said He would send even a greater prophet than Moses in latter days.
 This seat was there for the day this great prophet would emerge.
 It was reserved only for when that day arrived.
-No one was supposed to lean on or sit in the Moses seat, how-ever, some arrogant Pharisees had been doing so (Matt.
-23:2).
+No one dared to lean or sit in the Moses seat.
 As a seat and cup are still set aside during the seder each Passover, so too a seat was set aside for a great Moses like prophet.